Myndex/SAPC-APCA/WhyAPCA.md

 First, like color, contrast is not real.
 It is a perception.
 It is not a measure of the distance between two colors.

 Like all perceptions it is context sensitive.
 It is also substantially affected by spatial frequency, and is primarily a function of the luminance channel, while hue/chroma are far distant in effect, particularly as related to readability.
-High luminance contrast is required for fluent readability such that the text's words and letter-pairs are properly directed to and filtered by the Visual Word Form Area (VFWA) of the brain, leading into lexical processing.
+High luminance contrast is required for fluent readability, especially small body text, such that the text's words and letter-pairs are properly directed to and filtered by the Visual Word Form Area (VFWA) of the brain, leading into lexical processing.

 Above a certain amount, contrast constancy may come into effect wherein further increases in contrast as far as color distances does not have an effect on perception for readability.
 However, as spatial frequency increases (meaning smaller and thinner letters) perceived contrast drops rapidly, such that lightness distance must be increased to compensate for small thin fonts.